Arjunbhavsar/Job-Portal/README.md

-# Quick-Pick-Sprint 5-Byun (tested locally as of now)
+# Quick-Pick-Sprint 5-Byun (tested on heroku and it works... kinda)

 ## Added Changes
 - I changed all instances primary key @Id names to simply "id"